LohmannTim/J.O.B.-ME/README.md

 Tim Lohmann
 <8/31/17> | Version 1.0.0.x
 Document Objectives
-<The purpose of this document is to provide detailed documentation about the application you will be building for your Prime Solo Project.
-It should include such details as:
+<The purpose of this document is to provide detailed documentation about the application I will be building for my Prime Solo Project.

 All Features described, how the app works
 Technology stack used (Frameworks, Libraries), including any 3rd party APIs/web services